 OCRA’s Woman to Woman is a unique support program that pairs gynecologic cancer patients with trained survivor volunteers who provide one-on-one emotional support and mentoring to women when they need it most.
-From the moment of diagnosis through the end of treatment, Woman to Woman survivor volunteers have helped hundreds of women and their families cope with gynecologic cancer.
+From the moment of diagnosis through the end of treatment and beyond, Woman to Woman survivor volunteers have helped hundreds of women and their families cope with gynecologic cancer.

-Woman to Woman is supported by grants from Gail Baird Foundation and Genentech.
+Woman to Woman is generously supported in part by grants from: